MongoDB Tutorial: Aggregate Method Example

 Preparation

-We will use the popular and legendary Northwind database which is converted to the MongoDB database.
+We will use the popular and legendary Northwind database, which has been converted to the MongoDB database.
 You can clone or download it from our GitHub.
-After cloned or downloaded, restore the MongoRestore command and make sure your MongoDB server is running.
-We are running MongoDB daemon manually, so, we need to open a new Terminal tab to run it.
+After cloning or downloading, restore the MongoRestore command and make sure your MongoDB server is running.
+We are running the MongoDB daemon manually, so we need to open a new Terminal tab to run it.

 mongod